 ‘In the 1990’s, the film archive (or, by this time, the video store) also proved a fertile feeding ground for the yBa generation, especially Douglas Gordon (b.
 1966) and Mark Dean (b.
 1958) … By contrast, Mark Dean’s appropriations from Hollywood are more like votive offerings; tiny scraps of footage – a gesture by Judy Garland, a look by Brando – isolated and looped to drain them of any hint of narrative (other than the broad narrative of celebrity), so we can adore and worship.’ – David Curtis, A History of Artists’ Film and Video in Britain, 1897-2004 (British Film Institute)

 This ‘religious’ implication in Dean’s work has become more explicit since he was ordained as an Anglican priest in 2011.
 However, as an artist he does not seek to make images of God but rather the representation of personhood; that is, the experience of being a person in a world where there is a God.
-This world is not easy, and there are experiences of trauma and isolation; but God (and thus the world) is good, and so there is beauty and the hope of redemption.
+This world is not easy, and there are experiences of trauma and isolation; but God (and thus the world as created) is good, and so there is beauty and the hope of redemption.
 Having said this, Dean recognises that there is no easy translation between the languages of contemporary art and religion.
 Taking the cultural construction of subjectivity as a given, he is interested in what might remain beyond this understanding; this is the context in which he makes use of appropriation techniques:

 ‘… works by Mark Dean have managed to open out towards strong emotions while retaining the distinctive constructedness of visual art.
 The strong content lives and is transformed rather than functioning as reference pure and simple… It is important to stress this crafted opening to cathartic possibility and to the unconscious, because Dean has found means here that are primary, not borrowed from the films or music that are his materials.’ – Ian Hunt, Art Monthly